RCDane/Raytracing-project/README.md

 What is this? \
 a raytracer written in c++ based of off Peter Shirley's raytracing book series

-Finished Raytracing in a Weekend and Raytracing the next week
+I have currently finished the books Raytracing in a Weekend and Raytracing the next week
 # Goal / Motivation
 This raytracer project is for me to get a better grasp on graphics programming fundamentals.